jeromehue/PLD-COMP/README.md

 You can run a 'graphical' test to visualize the derivation tree produced by antlr.
 * Download antlr complete java tool from https://www.antlr.org/download.html, place it under `tests/gui`.
-* Edit `launch.sh` to specify the CLASSPAT, for instance with antlr-4-9-complete.jar:
+* Edit `launch.sh` to specify the CLASSPATH, for instance with antlr-4-9-complete.jar:
   ```sh
   export CLASSPATH=".:./antlr-4.9-complete.jar:$CLASSPATH"
   alias antlr4="java -jar ./antlr-4.9-complete.jar"